openvinotoolkit/openvino/inference-engine/samples/style_transfer_sample/README.md

 Options:

     -h                      Print a usage message.
-    -i "<path>"             Path to a folder with images or paths to an image files -m "<path>"             Required.
+    -i "<path>"             Path to a folder with images or paths to image files.
+    -m "<path>"             Required.
 Path to an .xml file with a trained model.
       -l "<absolute_path>"  Required for CPU plugin custom layers.
 Absolute path to a shared library with the kernels implementations.
           Or
       -c "<absolute_path>"  Required for GPU, MYRIAD, HDDL custom kernels.
 Absolute path to the .xml config file with the kernels descriptions.
     -d "<device>"           Optional.
 Specify the target device to infer on (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma_separated_devices_list>" format to specify HETERO plugin.
-Sample will look for a suitable plugin for device specified
+Sample will look for a suitable plugin for device specified.
     -mean_val_r,
     -mean_val_g,
     -mean_val_b             Mean values.
-Required if the model needs mean values for preprocessing and postprocessing
+Required if the model needs mean values for preprocessing and postprocessing.

-Available target devices:
+Available target devices: <devices>

 ```